 Safety nets are stripped away—power is relinquished.

 Now, let’s get real for a moment.
 I mean really real.
 Think of the most monumental problem you’re facing.
 You may even have a pretty good idea of how to solve it, if everything would just work out the way you imagine.
 Are you willing to turn loose of your solution?

-Makes your heart skips a beat to consider giving the problem to God, then utter, “not my will, but Yours,”—and mean it!
+Makes your heart skip a beat to consider giving the problem to God, then utter, “not my will, but Yours,”—and mean it!

 Is the unknown scary?
 Sure.
-Has God’s will pushed Teresa outside of her comfort zone?
+Has God’s will pushed me outside of my comfort zone at times?
 Most definitely.
-However, the blessings she has experienced as a result of praying those five scary words are immense.
+However, the blessings and spiritual growth I’ve experienced as a result of praying those five scary words are immense.

 God’s answer often weaves a beautiful pattern which, in hindsight, you marvel over its brilliance.
 He doesn’t grant that beforehand—only after you’ve exercised faith by relinquishing control.